 Society’s search focused on finding profiles that will complement the skills and experience held by those currently on the Board.
 The new appointed Trustees will contribute to the setting and monitoring of the Trust’s strategic direction and will nurture positive relationships with the College’s Senior Leadership Team, as well as members of the Ampleforth Abbey Trust.

-Edward Sparrow has spent his whole working life has been spent at Ashurst LLP an international commercial law firm in the City of London.
-Until his retirement in April 2018 where he now remains a part-time consultant to the firm.
+Edward Sparrow has spent his whole working life at Ashurst LLP, an international commercial law firm in the City of London.
+Having retired in April 2018, he now remains a part-time consultant to the firm.
+He is the longstanding Chair at St Catherine’s School, Twickenham, Chair of the City of London Law Society, and Trustee of Care International UK.
 Edward is now the newly appointed Chair elect.

 Barbara Matthews was previously a non-executive director for one of the region’s largest NHS mental health providers.
 She has an extensive career working in law and politics on international councils and the Conservative Group on the City of York Council.

 Christina Fairhead is an Independent Safeguarding Children consultant.
 Christina has extensive experience in all aspects of safeguarding children and continues to be a member of a Local Safeguarding Children Partnership in the area of her work.
 In June 2019 Christina was awarded the title ‘Queen’s Nurse’ for “Continued commitment to improving standards of care in the community and to learning and leadership.”